pulumi/docs/content/docs/quickstart/gcp/modify-program.md

 Now that we have an instance of our Pulumi program deployed, let's update it to use our own encryption key instead of the default Google-managed one.

-**Note**: You must enable the Google KMS API for your project on the GCP console before proceeding.
+> You must enable the Google KMS API for your project on the GCP console before proceeding.
 You can enable the API by following this link: `https://console.cloud.google.com/security/kms/noaccess?project={your_project_id}`.
 Be sure to replace the `{your_project_id}` with your actual Google project ID.

 Replace the entire contents of {{< langfile >}} with the following: